nehws/nehws.github.io/source/_pages/speakers.md

 **Max Planck Institute**

 ![](../images/christof_paar.jpeg){: style="width: 230px; float: left;
-margin: 5px"} **Bio:** Christof Paar is currently the Director of the Max Planck Institute for Security and Privacy, Germany.
+margin: 5px"} **Bio:** Christof Paar is Director of the Max Planck Institute for Security and Privacy, Germany.
 He is also affiliated with the University of Massachusetts Amherst.
 He is also the Co-Founder of ESCRYPT Inc., a leading system provider for automotive security, which is now part of Bosch.
 He has co-founded Cryptographic Hardware and Embedded Systems (CHES), the leading international conference on applied cryptography.
 His research interests include hardware security, physical-layer security, and security analysis of real-world systems.
 He is a fellow of IACR and the IEEE.
 He has given invited talks at MIT, Oxford, Stanford, and Yale.

 <BR>
 <BR>